e-loue/pyke/README.txt

 RUNNING DOCTESTS:

 Pyke uses the doctest-tools package to run its doctests.
-You can run the "testall" program from doctest-tools in any subdirectory, or in the top-level directory.
+You can run the "testall.py" program from doctest-tools in any subdirectory, or in the top-level directory.
 You can install doctest-tools as administrator with:

     # easy-install doctest-tools

-The top-level directory also has it's own "testpyke" script that removes all compiled_krb directories, then runs the testall script (from doctest-tools) twice.
+The top-level directory also has it's own "testpyke" script that removes all compiled_krb directories, then runs the testall.py script (from doctest-tools) twice.
 The first time forces pyke to recompile everything, and the second time runs the same tests again having pyke re-use the compiled results from the previous run.
 If the "testpyke" program is not on your path, run it as: